anakin1359/aws_terraform_env/README.md

 ```
 <br>

+### terraform execution
+---
-### Note: Always run "terraform init" if data.tf or config.tfvars is changed.
+* Note: Always run "terraform init" if data.tf or config.tfvars is changed.
 ```
 terraform init
 ```
 <br>

-### Always run "plan" when creating, modifying, or deleting resources.
+* Always run "plan" when creating, modifying, or deleting resources.
-### When executing "plan" and "apply", refer to the variables in "config.tfvars".
+* When executing "plan" and "apply", refer to the variables in "config.tfvars".
 ```
 terraform plan --var-file=./config.tfvars
 ```